bridgethaney/Airport_Control_Map/README.md

 The map displayed depicts airports across the United States.

-On the interactive Leaftlet map, which is accessible from https://bridgethaney.github.io/Airport_Control_Map/,
+On the interactive Leaftlet map, which is accessible from https://bridgethaney.github.io/Airport_Control_Map/, there are two kinds of airports that are displayed.
+The red plane symbol represents airports with control towers.
+The blue airplane symbol represents airports without control towers.